-Significant Relationships Referenced in these Notes to Unaudited Condensed Consolidated Balance Sheet
+Significant Relationships Referenced in these Notes

-Unless the context requires otherwise, references to "we," "us," "our," or "DEP Holdings, LLC" are intended to mean and include the business and operations of DEP Holdings, LLC, as well as its consolidated subsidiaries, which include Duncan Energy Partners L.P. and its consolidated subsidiaries.
+Unless the context requires otherwise, references to "we," "us," "our," or "DEP Holdings, LLC" are intended to mean the business and operations of DEP Holdings, LLC, as well as its consolidated subsidiaries ,which include Duncan Energy Partners L.P. and its consolidated subsidiaries.
 References to "DEP Holdings" are intended to mean and include DEP Holdings, LLC, individually as the general partner of Duncan Energy Partners L.P., and not on a consolidated basis.

 References to "Duncan Energy Partners" mean the business and operations of Duncan Energy Partners L.P. and its consolidated subsidiaries.
-Duncan Energy Partners is a publicly traded Delaware limited partnership, the common units of which are listed on the New York Stock Exchange ("NYSE") under the ticker symbol "DEP."
+Duncan Energy Partners is a publicly traded Delaware limited partnership, the registered limited partnership interests of which are listed on the New York Stock Exchange ("NYSE") under the ticker symbol "DEP."
 References to "DEP Operating Partnership" mean DEP Operating Partnership, L.P., which is a wholly owned subsidiary of Duncan Energy Partners that conducts substantially all of its business.

 References to "Enterprise Products Partners" mean the business and operations of Enterprise Products Partners L.P. and its consolidated subsidiaries.
-Enterprise Products Partners is a publicly traded affiliate, the units of which are listed on the NYSE under the ticker symbol "EPD."
+Enterprise Products Partners is a publicly traded affiliate, the registered limited partnerships interests of which are listed on the NYSE under the ticker symbol "EPD."
+References to "Enterprise Products GP" mean Enterprise Products GP, LLC, the general partner of Enterprise Products Partners.

-References to "EPOLP" mean the business and operations of Enterprise Products Operating L.P. and its consolidated subsidiaries.
-EPOLP is our Parent and is a significant owner of Duncan Energy Partners' common units.
+References to "EPO" mean Enterprise Products Operating LLC (as successor in interest by merger to Enterprise Products Operating L.P.), which is our Parent, and its consolidated subsidiaries.
+EPO is a significant owner of Duncan Energy Partners' common units.